You can get an instrument capable of giving years of good astronomical views for

 Recommended for the beginner if your interest is soley in Deep Sky.
 The easy use mounting and easy-peasy set-up is intuitive and natural.
 At low to medium magnifications these telescopes give great images and can be recommended for beginners.

-Left: John Dobson at the HAW: A 14" Newtonian on the 'Dobsonian Mounting' can be seen behind
+Dobson at the HAW: A 14" Newtonian on the 'Dobsonian Mounting' can be seen behind them.

 Although these telescopes are fantastic to use, in the hands of someone with little experience tracking the object is tricky and high magnifications are impractical.
 Consequently, planetary observation is difficult for the beginner.
 I would respectfully suggest that the Dobson / Dobsonian telescope should be avoided until you get some experience with the easier to use 'equatorial mounting'.